Terracotta Figurine of Horse and Rider | Roman Egypt | 1st–3rd Century CE

 - Stylized minimalist representation blending Egyptian and Roman artistic traditions

-- Crafted from terracotta, a favored medium for votive, decorative, and domestic ritual objects
+- Crafted from terracotta, a favored medium for votive and domestic ritual objects

 Cultural Significance

 Figurines such as this were commonly used in Roman Egypt as symbols of protection, strength, and divine presence.
-They could serve both decorative and ceremonial purposes, often placed in household shrines or temples.
-This example highlights the cultural fusion of Roman and Egyptian traditions, where artistic expression carried both aesthetic and spiritual meaning.
+They often appeared in household shrines or temple settings, serving both decorative and ceremonial purposes.
+This piece highlights the cultural fusion that characterized Roman Egypt, where local traditions merged with imperial influences to create distinctive artistic expressions.

 Condition

-The figurine shows weathering consistent with its age, including chips and fading of details.
-A natural surface patina enhances its authenticity, and traces of original detailing remain visible.
+The figurine shows weathering consistent with its age, including small chips and softened details.
+A natural surface patina enhances its authenticity, and traces of original modeling remain visible.

 Height: 3.25 in